mahikshith/AWS_Sagemaker_ML_trainer/README.md

-# Directly connecting jupyter notebook to sagmaker
+# Directly connecting jupyter notebook to sagemaker for end-point inference
 Using AWS -Sagemaker to train Machine learing model directly from jupyter notebook

 ### Most of the times we use AWS UI to access , open notebook inside sagemaker , train the model and inference from endpoint but what if we configure sagemaker using CLI and access it from jupyter notebook from your local machine